 Here again, your trekking interest would decide if you want a specialized pair of trekking pole or the versatile ones that may be used for many different trekking activities like hiking, mountaineering, backpacking, and climbing, etc.

-Trekking Poles Review: Final Words
+best Trekking Poles Review: Final Words

 Selecting the best suitable trekking pole is not easy.
 And the problem is not the lack of availability rather availability in abundance.
 In this article, we have short-listed the best trekking poles, reviewing their features with their respective pros and cons.
 We hope that it would help you to decide on the poles best suited to your trekking interests.
 In case you still find it difficult to finalize on one pair of trekking poles, we have also provided you with the selection criteria, describing the factors to be considered while buying trekking poles.